staypress/staypressgravityformsaddon/README.md

-## StayPress Enquiry plugin - Gravity Forms Add-on
+## StayPress Gravity Forms Add-on

-The StayPress Enquiry plugin is a Gravity Forms addon that integrates the Property and Booking plugins with Gravity Forms.
+The StayPress Gravity Forms addon integrates the Property and Booking plugins with Gravity Forms.

 It enables complex enquiry forms to be created using the Gravity Forms interface and bookings for properties made in the StayPress system, for those enquiries, directly from within the Gravity Forms interface.